MileHacker Logo

 Public Transport in Thai Nguyen

-Thai Nguyen City is based on a municipal bus service.
-These coaches connect various districts within the city and extend to some surrounding areas of Thai Nguyen Province.
-The system offers an inexpensive method of transportation for those comfortable with local transport.
+Thai Nguyen City is based on a public bus system.
+These buses connect various districts within the city and extend to some surrounding areas of Thai Nguyen Province.
+The network offers an inexpensive method of getting around for those comfortable with local transport.

 The main hub for public buses is Thai Nguyen Bus Station (Bến xe Thái Nguyên), where many routes originate and terminate.
 While comprehensive, up-to-date route maps in English can be hard to find; the hotel employees or locals can often help.